jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Groups/Restore Family.md

   - The Undertavern
 ---

 Restore himself is old man and leader of the Undertavern.
 Do not like [[The Merchant Consortium]].
-Has other members such as [[Uncle Jackie]].
+Has other members such as Uncle Jackie.